 Yes.
 Ad blockers can strip audio elements along with ads, and privacy extensions sometimes block the scripts YouTube needs to initialize its player.

 The quickest test: open YouTube in an incognito window (Ctrl + Shift + N in Chrome).
 Audio works there?
-Then one of your extensions is definitely the culprit, and you’ll need to disable them one by one to find which one.
+Then one of your extensions is definitely the culprit, and you can narrow it down without uninstalling anything yet.

-Disable extensions one at a time to narrow it down.
-In our testing, uBlock Origin worked fine, but a less popular blocker called “AdBlock Super” silenced audio on every other video.
-Google’s extensions troubleshooting guide recommends disabling all extensions first, then re-enabling them one by one to isolate the problem.
+Disable extensions one at a time to pinpoint the offender.
+In our testing on Chrome 136, uBlock Origin worked fine, but a less-known blocker called “AdBlock Super” silenced audio on every other video.
+Google’s Chrome Web Store troubleshooting page recommends a 3-step isolation workflow (disable all extensions, reproduce the issue, enable them one at a time), which is the same method we ended up using to catch the bad ad blocker.

 If your broader issue is YouTube not working at all, extensions are the first thing to investigate.